 Flashing and drain problem

 Water leaks can damage the roof decking.
-Further problems indicating a repair or re-roofing may be necessary, could include one or more of the following:
+Further problems indicating a repair or re-roofing may be necessary which could include one or more of the following:

 The biggest cause of premature roof failure is the inability to locate and correct minor problems; the lower the roof slope, the greater the impact.
 Insufficient ventilation can markedly decrease the life of the shingles.
 Also, ventilation will not solve the problem of water leaking into the attic.